clarissashieh/ScaleInteractive/README.md

 * Click on each note on music staff to hear how it sounds.

 * Below music staff displays Python code needed to code the scale in TunePad along with comments of each note name the line codes.

+Supplementary tutorial about scales: https://drive.google.com/file/d/1KM8BcYd5OG9bd9nwEBSxatftz-9160wP/view